Accessibility and Awareness

 Tickets for People with Disabilities

-From February, people with a degree of disability of at least 50% or equivalent can book one ticket per screening either by emailing or phoning.
+From February, people with a degree of disability of at least 50 or equivalent can book one ticket per screening by emailing, by phoning or via the Online Inclusion Ticket Shop.

 If the severely disabled pass is class “B”, the ticket for the accompanying person is free of charge, subject to availability.